RishonNimmakayala/rishonnimmakayala.github.io/_pages/about.md

 - Building a **cross-metal statistical arbitrage engine** with LSTM integration for the gold-silver spread.
 - Continuing an **AI-powered captioning device** project for Virginia Tech lecture halls using OpenAI’s Whisper model.
-- Upgrading a personal **drone-based disaster relief software** project that competed at RSEF and was selected for a NASA Nancy-Grace Roman Space program.
+- Upgrading a personal **drone-based disaster relief software** project that competed at RSEF and was selected for a NASA Nancy-Grace Roman Space Telescope program.

 ---